elastic/eland/docs/sphinx/development/contributing.rst

 to a publicly shared branch.
 Once you have opened your pull request, you should consider your branch publicly shared.
 Instead of force pushing you can just add incremental commits; this is generally easier on your reviewers.
-If you need to pick up changes from master, you can merge master into your branch.
+If you need to pick up changes from main, you can merge main into your branch.
 A reviewer might ask you to rebase a long-running pull request in which case force pushing is okay for that request.
 Note that squashing at the end of the review process should also not be done, that can be done when the pull request is `integrated